evanx/redishub/README.md

 You use that `openssl` command to generate a PEM for `curl` and P12 for your browser.

-#### What about ACID?

-Atomicity, consistency, isolation and durability guarantees are those offered by Redis.
-This is a trade-off sacrificing absolute durability in favour of performance, e.g. potentially loosing a second's worth of transactions in the rare event of a server crash, versus the heavy performance cost of a disk sync on every transaction.

-We wish to support maximally durable transactions since this is an important use case e.g. to record financial transactions using PostgreSQL.
-However, I wish firstly to address web content, messaging and analytics use cases, optionally trading off performance for database size using ssdb.io, or performance for durability using PostgreSQL.

-Incidently, as an former PostgreSQL DBA for a SaaS application, I'm not convinced that absolute durability is as important as performance.
-One is always vulnerable to minor "disasters," the most common of which are application and configuration errors.
-Often application load necessitates tweaking RAID settings to boost performance at the cost of durability.

 #### Why use a Redis database rather than SQL?

 Redis is a popular and awesome NoSQL database.
 It's in-memory and so really fast.
 It supports data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.
 Having said that, I love SQL too and may use PostgreSQL for some transactional aspects of RedisHub.